 If you’re travelling through Central America then these are the places to go to for an incredible party!

 While travelling through Central America I came across some truly amazing places to party.
 In fact, I’m underselling that.
-I came across some really amazing places to party.
+I came across some really really amazing places to party in Central America.

 Some of them were massive clubs, some were little beaches bars with only a handful of people bouncing up and down, but the one thing they all had in common – they were all so much fun.